ryandem1/oar/README.md

-# OAR Test Manager
+# The OAR Framework for Software Testing

 ## Outcome, Analysis, Resolution

 ## Background

 There seems to be a fundamental flaw with most common test case management systems that are currently widely used.
-Many of these systems come from the days where software was tested mostly manually and many of them are bloated and do not seem to aim to solve any specific issue with software quality.
+Many of these systems come from the days when software was tested mostly manually and many of them are bloated and do not seem to aim to solve any specific issue with software quality.
 They often serve as a historical ledger of test results and a loose bank of test "cases" that are often out-of-date or constantly changing and analysis of such "cases" can often result in insights that are less than insightful.
-Part of the change in ideology is that tests are point-in-time, there is no need to store test definitions in a separate places.

-The reality is that simply the act of gathering test results and looking at pass/fail results are not enough to determine defect presence/risk and software quality.
+The reality is that simply the act of gathering test results and looking at pass/fail results are not enough to assess defect presence/risk and software quality.
 This also does not do anything to improve the actual tests themselves.
 The result is a common negative feedback loop where test results become more meaningless over time and tests trust falls.
 Trust must be preserved in tests and tests must be actively valued or not used at all.